Leopard whipray

-The leopard whipray (Himantura leoparda) is a little-known species of stingray in the family Dasyatidae, found in the Indian and Pacific Oceans from the Andaman Sea to the Coral Triangle.
+The leopard whipray (Himantura leoparda) is a little-known species of stingray in the family Dasyatidae, found in the central Indo-West Pacific region, from the Andaman Sea to the Coral Triangle.
 It is found close to shore at depths shallower than 70 m, over soft substrates.
 Attaining a width of 1.8 m, this species has a diamond-shaped pectoral fin disc with a pointed snout and an extremely long, whip-like tail without fin folds.
 Adult rays have a leopard-like dorsal pattern of dark brown rings on a yellowish brown background, as well as a row of enlarged, heart-shaped dermal denticles along the midline of the disc.
 Newborns and small juveniles have large, solid dark spots and few denticles.
 The leopard whipray is caught by fisheries in many parts of its range, primarily for meat.

 Taxonomy

 Historically, the leopard stingray has been conflated with the reticulate whipray (H. uarnak) or the honeycomb whipray (H. undulata or its synonym, H. fava) in literature; all three are closely similar in size, shape, and coloration.
-It was described as a distinct species by Peter Last and Mabel Manjaji-Matsumoto in a 2008 Commonwealth Scientific and Industrial Research Organisation CSIRO publication, and given the specific epithet leoparda in reference to its coloration.
+It was described as a distinct species by Peter Last and Mabel Manjaji-Matsumoto in a 2008 Commonwealth Scientific and Industrial Research Organisation CSIRO publication, and given the specific epithet leoparda in reference to its patterns of coloration.
 The type specimen is a female 1.1 m across, collected from the Gulf of Carpentaria northwest of Weipa, Queensland.
+Genetic research further showed that H. leoparda as originally defined itself included a cryptic species that was subsequently described as H. tutul.
 Another common name for this species is the undulate whipray.
 It belongs to a larger 'uarnak' species complex that also contains H. australis, H. tutul, H. uarnak, and H. undulata.